-- For the Provisioned Symmetric Key Security Association Establishment Framework, Entity A and Entity B are provisioned with the Provisioned M2M Symmetric Key that entities will use to authenticate each other using pre-provisioning or remote provisioning. - For the Certificate-Based Security Association Establishment Frameworks, Entity A and Entity B are pre-provisioned with the Credential that the entity will use to authenticate itself to the other entity using pre-provisioning or remote provisioning. - For the MAF-based Security Association Establishment Framework, the MAF Credential Configuration procedure (clause 8.8.3.1) is performed twice: once to provision credentials for mutual authentication of Entity A with MAF, and once to provision credentials for mutual authentication of Entity B with MAF. - Identity Configuration: Identity configuration may occur as part of Credential Configuration, or may occur at a later time. - For the MAF-based Security Association Establishment Framework: - If Entity A is a CSE, then the MAF shall be configured with Entity A's CSE-ID (denoted IdA). - If Entity A is an AE, then the MAF may be configured with Entity A's AE-ID (denoted IdA). - The MAF shall be configured with Entity B's M2M-SP Assigned CSE-ID (denoted IdB). - If Entity A (or Entity B respectively) are remotely provisioned with a symmetric key for use with the MAF, then Entity A (or Entity B respectively) shall perform the MAF Client Registration procedure with the MAF to retrieve the KmID to be used for subsequently authentication with the MAF.
+- For the Provisioned Symmetric Key Security Association Establishment Framework, Entity A and Entity B are provisioned with the Provisioned M2M Symmetric Key that entities subsequently use to authenticate each other using pre-provisioning or remote provisioning. - For the Certificate-Based Security Association Establishment Frameworks, Entity A and Entity B are pre-provisioned with the Credential that the entity subsequently use to authenticate itself to the other entity using pre-provisioning or remote provisioning. - For the MAF-based Security Association Establishment Framework, the MAF Credential Configuration procedure (clause 8.8.3.1) is performed twice: once to provision credentials for mutual authentication of Entity A with MAF, and once to provision credentials for mutual authentication of Entity B with MAF. - Identity Configuration: Identity configuration can occur as part of Credential Configuration, or can occur at a later time. - For the MAF-based Security Association Establishment Framework, the MAF is configured with information about the identities of Entity B and, optionally, Entity A. Clause 8.2.2.3 provides additional details.

-NOTE 1: The current oneM2M specifications do not describe how this information is configured to the MAF.
+NOTE 1: The current one M2M specifications do not describe how this information is configured to the MAF.